MahsaPaknezhad/SOM/README.md

 3. A dockerfile is prepared for environment setup.
 4. Unittests are written to test correctness of the functions, and to detect and fix bugs early.
 5. Variables with Non-ASCII characters in their names are renamed to ensure compatibility with other environments.
+6. Seeds are fixed to ensure that the modularised code produces the same output as the original code.

 ## Usage